We’ve all heard of beef tenderloin and pork tenderloin.

 If you’d like some extra flavor, you can also score the meat with a knife before you place it in the marinade.
 This allows the flavors to further penetrate the chicken tenderloins.

-.
-Some ways to cooking chicken tenderloins would be to bake, grill, poach or steam them.
+Some ways to cook chicken tenderloins would be to bake, grill, poach or steam them.

 Here are some chicken tenderloin recipes we recommend that you try today: